 Report: 59 Confederate Symbols Removed Since George Floyd's Death

-After George Floyd was killed by police in Minneapolis in late May, waves of anguished and outraged Americans took to the streets, to live-streamed city council meetings and to social media to denounce racism.
+After George Floyd was killed by police in Minneapolis in late May, waves of anguished and outraged Americans took to the streets, to livestreamed city council meetings and to social media to denounce racism.

 Protesters called for police reform, defunding or outright abolition; for an end to qualified immunity for officers; for reinvestment in underfunded communities; for schools, companies and communities to address their own complicity in racial inequity.